|

 plus many more!!! ) in the 70's and 80's.
 Upon returning

-passion for motorcycling, I decided to do something about
+decided to do something about

-Experience in 1989 and took my first group in 1990.
+Experience in 1987 and took our first group in 1988.
 This

-organise another tour for them…….this gave me
+organise another tour for them…….this gave us

 overseas motor bike tours and also the first to be given